-- People with disabilities have all the same rights as persons without disabilities to be free from violence and to access GBV services needed to realize this right. - People with disabilities are often denied access to GBV services because of legal and policy barriers; programmatic barriers; and access barriers (physical, social, economic and cultural).

-People with disabilities have a right to be free from violence.
-Fulfilling this right includes access to comprehensive GBV services that address both their general and disability specific needs.

-You are the experts on how best to dismantle current barriers to services in the community.
+- People with disabilities have all the same rights as persons without disabilities to be free from violence and to access GBV services. - People with disabilities are often denied access to GBV services because of legal and policy barriers; programmatic barriers; and access barriers (physical, social, economic and cultural). - People with disabilities have a right to be free from violence.
+Fulfilling this right includes access to comprehensive GBV services that address both their general and disability-specific needs. - You are the experts on how to dismantle barriers to services in the community.